 - 1/2 cup cotija cheese, divided

-- 1 1/2 tablespoons olive oil reduced-fat mayonnaise (or healthier mayo of choice)
+- 1 1/2 tablespoons healthier mayonnaise (such as an olive-oil-based, reduced-fat mayo or other healthier mayo of choice)

 - 1 1/2 tablespoons reduced-fat sour cream